arpowers/notes/research/book-competing-against-luck.md

 - Everything you do in your product platform should signal that "we get you" to the customer.
 This can be done again by understanding the struggle.
+- What are the social, functional, and emotional dimensions of the struggle and circumstance?

 ## perspective

 - [[quotes-bezos-perspective]]

+- Sony founder Akio Morita actually advised against market research, urging instead to “carefully watch how people live, get an intuitive Sense of how they live and then go with it"
+- When looking for jobs, it all depends on perspective.
+What you are looking for and how's you piece your observations together
+- Look for negative jobs, things people want to avoid.
+- Compensating behaviors are often the sign of a job and innovation opporunity, but you will only see them if you are immersed in context
+- Why are users just not using something like a competitor?
+What is the problem with those solutions they makes them not want to use them?
+- Innovators need to develop a heat-seaking sense for the anxiety, stress and struggle associated with change.
+E.g. hiring a new product or taking the first step to do so.
+- What product or behavior will need to get fired for a new product to get hired?
+How happy is the user about firing this approach?
+- Is the new product going to be good enough or distributed in a way that allows for transition?

+## Innovation

+- Innovation can be done by simply reducing "blocking forces"
+- To innovate is 3 steps:
+  - uncover the job to be done

+## Experiences

+- Products succeed based on experiences not features
+- When planning a specification, ask: what do i need to do to create the "right" experiences and to solve this job well (relating to the struggle nad circumstance)
+- "People don't buy a drill, they buy holes in the wall."